How to Remove Negative Reviews Online. The Ultimate Help for Companies to Delete Bad, Unfair, & Fake Business Reviews on the Internet

 Example of a Negative Inappropriate Review on Google Maps

 This review from a long time ago, it was totally inappropriate and stayed on Google for years.
 It even got voted as “helpful” by dozens of people.
-Business owners or reputable online reputation management (ORM) companies should address this type of content immediately.

 Is It Ethical to Report and Delete Bad Online Reviews?